JFrankfurt/simple-sweeper/README.md

-destination_pk - the private key of the destination address. sweep_mnemonic - the mnemonic you'd like swept sweep_depth - how deep you'd like to go down the mnemonic derivation path sweep_frequency - interval between sweeps in seconds
+destination_pk - the private key of the destination address. sweep_mnemonic - the mnemonic you'd like swept sweep_depth - how deep you'd like to go down the mnemonic derivation path sweep_frequency - interval between sweeps in ms

 # json rpc urls - currently all required
 mainnet_rpc